fedora-modularity/workshop/README.md

 ### Step ?: Keep iterating until you're done!

-Keep identifying new modules, defining their top-lvl components, resolving dependnecies...
+Keep identifying new modules, defining their top-lvl components, resolving dependencies...
 When it feels like we have a solid base, we can start generating modulemd files and building them.

 ## Other tools